ivantime/COVID_Multi_Line_Chart_CSC3007_Milestone2/README.md

 <ul>
 <li>
 11 July 2022 - Updated script.js by Adding a Table (legend) for all Countries graph.
 By Hovering Over/Out on Legend that Country would be highlighted within the graph (while the remaining Countries are diminished in the Background).
 Opactity was set to 0 as with opacity>0 results in the respectively dim colors to still overtake the perception of the bright but low contrast colours of specifically selected lines/Countries".
+Also added Vertical Guidlines (Dotted lines on Line Graph 1) when Hovering-Over the Top
+Line Chart to show which Day the User is Currently Hovering at.
+Also Added Guidlines (Horizontal Lines on Line Graph 1) to Show Countries Maximum Cases at the End of the 800+ Days when the User Hovers-Over on Any Row in Legend (Scrollable 'Top All Countries' Table), Hover-Out Dismisses the mentioned Guidline as well.
 </li>
 </ul>